A non-profit, low cost, open source kit for learning electronics anywhere.

 They look neater than normal breadboard wires and have better build quality.

 I find this the most convenient size for small projects.
-Plus they fit snugly into a 9cm x 7cm x 3cm box with just enough space for a Digispark to stay plugged in.
+Plus they fit snugly into a 9cm x 7cm x 3cm box.

 USB to Micro USB